zsoltm/bspp/README.md

 Test-maps
 ---------

-Test maps: SpineBender by Elfinko; mosh by tetsuo.
-Thank you!
+Test maps: SpineBender by Elfinko; mosh by tetsuo; vrmpack by vamp1re.
+Thank you all!